rehierl/html-outliner-spec/issue-associations-summary.md

 This step can be understood to define an `Element Node.heading` property.
-In addition to that, the algorithm will associate a heading (when entered) with the current section and therefore defines a `Element Section.heading` property.
+In addition to that, the algorithm will associate a heading (when entered) with the current section and therefore defines an `Element Section.heading` property.
 Note that (2) also applies to heading elements (i.e. `Node.parentSection`).

 I therefore consider this step to be an optional one which **could be removed**